 The main financial and operational risks to SPT are included within the corporate risk register.
 This includes identification of clear mitigating actions and risk owners.
-The major financial risks at this stage arise from the continuing uncertainty over the impact of the COVID-19 pandemic.
+The major risks at this stage arise from the continuing uncertainty over the impact of the COVID-19 pandemic and continuing public sector financial funding constraints.
 Risks are reviewed regularly and reported to each Audit & Standards Committee for scrutiny and can be found at:

-spt.co.uk/corporate/about/minutes-agendas/audit-standards-committee
+spt.co.uk/spt-across-the-region/about-spt/minutes-agendas/audit-standards-committee